 2. If you are using a report you saved under My Saved Reports, run the report.

-3. At the top of the report, use the Mode option to toggle the view to show a list with charts, or just charts.
+3. At the top of the report, use the Mode option to toggle the view to show a list with charts and data or just charts.

 You can create a chart from any responsive report in Wurk, and you can see both the chart and the report at once.